yuriboiii20-art/Task-Manager-ReactNative/README.md

   - This would enable cloud storage/synchronization for tasks and user-specific settings.
 It would also allow multiple users to use the app on the same device.
 - **Task Categories:** Add categories for tasks to organize them better.
 - **Task Reminders:** Include reminders for tasks with notifications.
+- **Task Sharing:** Enable task sharing with other users.
+- **Task Search & Filtering:** Implement search and filter options for tasks.
+- **Task Priority:** Add priority levels for tasks.

+These features

 ## License